National-Node-Net/node-lib/docs/telemetry.md

 ## Tracing

-Tracing of records through multiple actions is achieved by ianode-lib automatically injecting a `traceparent` string in to the headers of each message written to Kafka.
+Tracing of records through multiple actions is achieved by ia-map-lib automatically injecting a `traceparent` string in to the headers of each message written to Kafka.

 The next action to read the record then continues the trace and injects its own unique id ready for the next action to continue.